How to Stop Windows 11 Automatic Updates

 Windows 11 will restart for updates in the middle of a render, a match, or a client demo.
 Pausing or controlling updates is reasonable when you need stability today and can patch on your own schedule.

-Method 1: Pause Updates (Up to 5 Weeks)
+Step 1: Pause Updates (Up to 5 Weeks)

 This is the easiest and safest method.
 It temporary halts everything.